xcube-dev/xcube-cds/README.md

 ### Installing the xcube-cds plugin

+This section describes three alternative methods you can use to install the xcube-cds plugin.

+conda can sometimes be inconveniently slow when resolving an environment.
+If this causes problems, consider using [mamba](https://github.com/mamba-org/mamba) as a much faster drop-in alternative to conda.

 #### Installation into a new environment with conda

+This method creates a new conda environment and installs the latest conda-forge release of xcube-cds, along with all its required dependencies, into the newly created environment.

 xcube-cds and all necessary dependencies (including xcube itself) are available on [conda-forge](https://conda-forge.org/), and can be installed using the